 Due to the detailed nature of the survey, an Alternative Investigation was not possible.
-Where plots could not be established in woodlands within 120 m of the Project Location, woodlots were simply treated as significant and identified as Generalized Candidate Significant Wildlife Habitat.
+Where plots could not be established in woodlands within 120 m of the Project Location, woodlots were simply treated as significant and brought forward directly to the EIS.
 This option was discussed with, and approved by, the MNR as noted in correspondence dated, January 9, 2012 provided in Appendix C.